openthc/data/README.md

 See `./bin/leafdata/extract.sh` for an automated process.

+# Loading CCRS

+Get the ZIP file dumps from the LCB and store them in something like `./source-data-YYYY-MM-DD`.
+Use the `box-download.php` helper.
+Then, from that source-data directory run `../bin/ccrs/import.php [OBJECT] | OUTPUT-[OBJECT].txt`

 ## Loading GrowFlow

 The scripts in lib/Import/GrowFlow can import from the `CSV` exports or from collected `HAR` files.